KushagraaWadhwa/DocumentParsing/README.md

 **Purpose:-** Fine-tuning dataset and Department level Benchmark dataset preparation.

-**Acceptance Criteria:-** The Acceptance criteria of the assigned task was having a document coverage greater than 90 percent.
+**Acceptance Criteria:-** The Acceptance criteria of the assigned task was the document coverage .

 It consists of two evaluation metrics:-